 Over the past decades, government, private and charitable sectors have invested billions of dollars towards breast cancer, from which we have developed new tools and technologies and a new understanding of basic biological processes and risk factors important in breast cancer.

 But, despite these investments and discoveries, very little has changed in terms of breast cancer incidence, morbidity and mortality rates over the past 40 years.

 And the cost in dollars and much more importantly in women’s lives, continue to add up.
 The National Cancer Institute estimates that breast cancer care in the United States cost $16.5 billion in 2010.
 It estimates if the status quo continues, this care will cost $20.5 billion by 2020.
 In the United States in 1991, 119 women died of breast cancer every day.
 This year, that number is estimated to be 110, adding up to about 40,000 lost lives.

 NBCC continues work on its Artemis Projects® - a series of collaborations among patient advocates and researchers from diverse perspectives.
 The purpose of these collaborations is to develop strategies, research plans and timelines for answering key breast cancer questions.
 As part of these projects, NBCC is awarding seed grants to allow scientists to begin the research required in each of the key areas identified in the collaborative research plans.

 The first of the Artemis Projects® was launched in 2011 and brought together a group of advocates and scientists to take a strategic, systematic yet broad approach to the development of a breast cancer preventive vaccine within five years.
-A second Artemis Project® on Metastasis was kicked off in June 2013 focus on tumor dormancy and intervening in the metastatic process.
+A second Artemis Project® on Metastasis was launched in 2013 and focuses on tumor dormancy and intervening in the metastatic process.

 NBCC asks Members of Congress to cosponsor and support the passage of the Accelerating the End of Breast Cancer Act.